 C2.
 Bent-Over Dumbbell Lateral Raise

-You’ll notice that there were no more than five reps per warm-up set.
-Doing more reps would be counterproductive.
-You can learn all about that in my book The Warm-Up: Modern Methods for Strength Training.
+You’ll notice no more than five reps per warm-up set.
+More than that would be counterproductive.
+You can learn why in my book, The Warm-Up: Modern Methods for Strength Training.

-Triple split training was great!
-It allowed me to train more frequently with short, intense sessions, and I gained a few pounds in the process.
-Now, it’s time to get lean and mean for the summer!
-I’ll make sure to taper properly at the end of those routines as well.
+Triple split training was fantastic—it let me train more frequently with short, intense sessions, and I gained a few pounds in the process.
+Now it’s time to get lean and mean for the summer.
+And yes, I’ll make sure to taper properly again at the end of those routines!